Speaking Engagements

 Recent and Upcoming Speaking Engagements

 Espinola, M. (2023, October).
-Mental Health and Cardiovascular Disease.
-Fellow panelists: Kate Hanneman, Fatima Rodriguez, and Niti Aggarwal.
+Time for Change in Cardiovascular Health: Mental Health and Cardiovascular Disease.
+Fellow panelists: Kate Hanneman, MD, Garima Sharma, MD, and Niti Aggarwal, MD.
 Women’s Cardiovascular Symposium.
-Women’s Heart Center, The Christ Hospital.
+The Christ Hospital Health Network.

 Espinola, M. (2023, May).
 Exploring the Hard DEI Questions in Primary Care Policy, Research, and Clinical Practice.
 Panel moderated by Anu Mandapati, PCC, CTPC.
 Fellow panelists: Sheldon D. Fields, PhD, Norman Kim, PhD, and Edwin G. Lindo, JD.
 Tackling Old Problems with New Solutions in Primary Care.
 Weitzman Institute Symposium.